phun333/phun333/README.md

 ###

-<p align="left">🌱 im on track for learning more about Mobile App Development.<br>🎓  im currently studying software engineering.</p>
+<p align="left">🎓  im currently studying software engineering.<br>🌱 im on track for learning more about Mobile App Development.</p>

 ###